AkPuLk0/BC250---Led-Progress/README.md

 Then return to Gaming Mode and reopen Decky Loader.

+## Atomupd error on Bazzite or CachyOS

+SteamOS uses the `com.steampowered.Atomupd1` interface for operating-system update monitoring.

+Bazzite and CachyOS do not use this SteamOS interface.
+In v0.8 beta 3, the operating system is detected automatically and Atomupd monitoring is skipped on these systems.

+The absence of Atomupd on Bazzite or CachyOS is therefore **normal and not an installation error**.

 ## The LEDs remain under OpenRGB control

 Run the emergency restoration command: